AdamPayne238/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+	We learned about middleware for express that can come pre packaged like helmet, a middleware 	function that provides a small amount of security by hiding the API header information, as well as 	creating custom middleware functions that can be more versatile and scaleable.
+We also 			learned about sub routes which allow you separate data such as users, posts, and comments by 	using different endpoints. (/api/users, or /api/posts are some examples)

 - [ ] Describe Middleware?

+	Middleware functions in express can be built in such as “server.use(express.json())”, they can be 	imported from a third party like the helmet middleware, or they can be written out from scratch 	and totally custom.

 - [ ] Describe a Resource?

+	A resource would be /api/users accesses the users resource and all the information attached.

 - [ ] What can the API return to help clients know if a request was successful?

+	Server codes along with an error will help inform clients about what is going on whether they are 	just missing a password, or if the server is not functioning properly.
+For example, HTTP status 		503 lets clients know that the server is unable to handle requests due to and overload or a 		scheduled maintenance.

 - [ ] How can we partition our application into sub-applications?

+	I would start by keeping index.js simple and only having the basic server set up in that file.
+After 	that all of my imports would be on the server.js file as well as some third party middleware.
+From 	there I would separate a function model and a route file that is specific to that function model, 		keeping them in the same folder.

 ## Project Setup